Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 </div>

 The `nvidia` provider detects the local CUDA installation and determines which version is installed.
-Then, it transforms this version into set of compatible constraints that can be used to determine whether a given wheel variant can be installed, and if multiple variants fit, which one should be used.
+Then, it transforms this version into a set of compatible constraints that can be used to determine whether a given wheel variant can be installed, and if multiple variants fit, which one should be used.

 For example, if you have CUDA 12.8, then all wheels that do not require a newer CUDA version are installable, but a wheel built specifically for CUDA 12.8 will be preferred.
-So we support wheels with a lower bound of `12.8`, `12.7`, `12.6`, `12.5`… The upper bound is handled in a similar way.
+So, wheels with a lower bound of `12.8`, `12.7`, `12.6`, `12.5` and so on, are allowed.
+The upper bound is handled in a similar way.

 The `x86_64` provider detects the local CPU, and determines which instruction sets are supported.
 Then it returns all compatible x86-64 architecture levels,